v1

 It is recommended, but not required, that you save templates with the .json file extension, so your IDE knows how to handle the file.

-You can create an infrastructure file in the Northflank application and save it to a repository and branch of your choice.
+You can create a template file in the Northflank application and save it to a repository and branch of your choice.
 Select the repository and branch, and enter the path (relative to the repository root) you want to save the file to.

 Click fetch to check the template does not already exist, and continue editing your template.
 When you save, Northflank will create the file in your repository, and link it with the template or release flow in the Northflank application.